gemssingaporestudentcouncil/innovationweek2020/index.md

 #### Volunteers

 We have many students, teachers and parents volunteering to help out during Innovation week.
-We'll have a full list here soon.
-We also have all the [wonderful student council members](https://gemssingaporestudentcouncil.github.io/members.html) who are assisting in running the week.

-If you run into any of them please do thank them as they have put in a lot of effort to help participants.
+We also have all the wonderful student council members who are assisting in running the week.
+If you run into any volunteers please do thank them as they have put in a lot of effort to help participants.
+You can see all the volunteers [here](https://github.com/gemssingaporestudentcouncil/innovationweek2020/blob/master/CONTRIBUTERS.md).

 Here is a mermaid diagram:
   <div class="mermaid">